Madonna: 1984–1987: Like a Virgin, first marriage, True Blue, and Who's That Girl

 Beginning in April 1985, Madonna embarked on her first concert tour in North America, the Virgin Tour, with the Beastie Boys as her opening act.
 The tour saw the peak of Madonna wannabe phenomenon, with many female attendees dressing like her.
-At that time, she released two more hits, "Angel" and "Dress You Up", making all four singles from the album peak inside the top five on the Hot 100 chart.
+At that time, she released two more songs, "Angel" and "Dress You Up", making all four singles from the album peak inside the top five on the Hot 100 chart.
+"Angel" also topped the Australian charts.
 In July, Penthouse and Playboy magazines published a number of nude photos of Madonna, taken when she moonlighted as an art model in 1978.
 She had posed for the photographs because she needed money at the time, and was paid as little as $25 a session.
 The publication of the photos caused a media uproar, but Madonna remained "unapologetic and defiant".
 The photographs were ultimately sold for up to $100,000.
 She referred to these events at the 1985 outdoor Live Aid charity concert, saying that she would not take her jacket off because "[the media] might hold it against me ten years from now."

 In June 1986, Madonna released her third studio album, True Blue, which was inspired by and dedicated to her husband Penn.
 Rolling Stone was impressed with the effort, writing that the album "sound[s] as if it comes from the heart".
-Five singles were released—"Live to Tell", "Papa Don't Preach", "True Blue", "Open Your Heart", and "La Isla Bonita"—all of which reached number one in the U.S. or the UK.
+Five singles were released—"Live to Tell", "Papa Don't Preach", "True Blue", "Open Your Heart", and "La Isla Bonita"—all of which reached number one in the US or the UK.
 The album topped the charts in 28 countries worldwide, an unprecedented achievement at the time, and remains Madonna's bestselling studio album, with sales of 25 million copies.
 True Blue was featured in the 1992 edition of Guinness World Records as the bestselling album by a woman of all time.

 Madonna starred in the critically panned film Shanghai Surprise in 1986, for which she received her first Golden Raspberry Award for Worst Actress.
 She made her theatrical debut in a production of David Rabe's Goose and Tom-Tom; the film and play both co-starred Penn.
 The next year, Madonna was featured in the film Who's That Girl.
 She contributed four songs to its soundtrack, including the title track and "Causing a Commotion".
 Madonna embarked on the Who's That Girl World Tour in June 1987, which continued until September.
 It broke several attendance records, including over 130,000 people in a show near Paris, which was then a record for the highest-attended female concert of all time.
 Later that year, she released a remix album of past hits, You Can Dance, which reached number 14 on the Billboard 200.
 After a tumultuous two years' marriage, Madonna filed for divorce from Penn on December 4, 1987, but withdrew the petition a few weeks later.